 Offer a variety of FRUIT--- fresh or frozen, or canned in 100% juice.
 I’m big into offering many choices these days in an attempt to raise some healthy, happy eaters.
 So when snack time hunger hits, I’ll offer up an option of X or Y fruit with some type of cereal.
 I’ve often been known to throw in a vegetable in the mix too.

 This is a tough one folks, especially when I’m home all day to an open pantry myself!
 To counteract my own sugar cravings, we have a lot of fresh and canned fruit in the house I’ve been snacking on, and offering to the boys when snack time hits.
 We also have some lower-in-sugar packaged snacks on hand, like unsalted pretzels, whole grain crackers, un-sweetened O’s cereals, and yes, the occasional box of animal crackers or graham crackers.
 I’ve also taken to prep lots of fresh cut veggies each week and put them in resealable plastic snack bags.
 So when the temptation for sugary sweets hits, I have an alternative to reach for!

 If you’re interested in seeing what recipes on my blog constitute as lower-in-sugar snacks or desserts and higher in nutrition for kids, be sure to check out my new recipe index!
-While I can’t guarantee they are sugar-free [actually, I know they are not], they are my take on healthy homemade favorites with LESS sugar than store bought versions.
+While I can’t guarantee they are sugar-free , they are my take on healthy homemade favorites with LESS sugar than store bought versions.

 Curious as to how much sugar is recommended for your little one each day?
 Here’s the latest recommendation!